 You'll get to swim and bath in some incredible places during this trip, so make sure to pack a bikini or bathing suit!

-Towels are provided in the farmhouse, but do take a travel towel with you while we're out camping.
+Towels are provided at the farmhouse, but do take a travel towel with you while we're out camping.
 The water in most places is freezing (except in the hot spring of course!) and you'll want to wrap yourself quickly after getting out of the stunning rivers and waterfalls.

 I highly recommend riding in jeans or Argentinian bombachas de campo, if you want to go full gaucho.
 Also make sure to wear long sleeved shirts while riding to prevent sunburn.
 I usually ride in Wrangler shirts.